WilsonZangue/Structural-Engineering/readme.md

 - **R²**: variance explained on test data.
 The app treats 0.70 as a production-quality gate.
 - **Permutation importance**: performance drop when a feature is shuffled (model dependence proxy).
 - **SHAP**: signed contribution of each transformed feature per prediction.
-- **ALE**: local effect estimate that is more robust under correlated features.
 - **Silhouette score**: how separated clusters are (higher is generally better).

 ---